Kmer-File-Format/kff-tools/README.md

 ## kff-tools compact

+TODO

 ## kff-tools disjoin

+This tool is the opposite of the compact tool.
 Each block in each section is split into one block per kmer.
 The number of kmers inside of each section is preserved.
 The number of blocks per section is increased to 1 block per kmer.